algolia/react-instantsearch/docgen/src/widgets/GeoSearch.md

 <!-- Avoid the huge margin on the pseudo element -->
 <h3 class="sub-component-title">Decription</h3>

 This component is a wapper around [`google.maps.Marker`](https://developers.google.com/maps/documentation/javascript/reference/3.exp/marker#MarkerOptions), all the options avaible on the Marker class can be provided as props.
 This component cannot render any children components.
-See [`<CustomMarker />`](/widgets/GeoSearch.html#custommarker) for this kind of behaviour.
+See [`<CustomMarker />`](/widgets/GeoSearch.html#custommarker) for this behaviour.

 Currently the component does not support the update of the options.
 Once the component is rendered changing the props won't update the marker options.